SSD2015/219244/Schedule.md

 Based on what Aj.
 Panpiti said and wrote, eXceedVote should have these characteristics.

 1. **Intuitive** - people can vote without any training.
-App should have obvious navigation or prompts.
+App should have obvious navigation and prompts.
-2. **Fast voting** - user can vote quickly.
+2. **Fast voting** - can vote quickly.
 Don't need to navigate a lot.
-3. **Feedback** - user can see what he has done so far.
+3. **Feedback and Confirmation** - user can see what he has done so far.
 4. **Easy to Navigate** - easy screen should show how to get around.
 Never need to user browser 'back' button.
+5. **Low Cognitive Load**

 ### Week 10 Lab